akshad-exe/Blink-Speech/README.md

 ## 🌍 Vision

-Blink Speech (MindLink) was born from a simple yet powerful idea:
+Blink Speech was born from a simple yet powerful idea:
 **Everyone deserves a voice.**

 By turning intentional blink patterns and gaze gestures into spoken words, we enable communication for people who cannot speak or type — whether due to paralysis, neurological disorders, or temporary medical conditions.